 Volunteer in Africa

-Africa is an incredible continent and if you would like to do something more rewarding than just sightseeing then volunteering programs will appeal to you.
-Africa has some of the worst poverty in the world and also faces many issues like wildlife poaching, disease and climate change.
+Africa is an incredible continent and if you would like to do something rewarding then volunteering will appeal to you.
+Some countries in Africa have some of the worst poverty in the world and also face many issues like wildlife poaching, disease and climate change.
 Volunteering in Africa will give you one of the most rewarding experiences of your life.

 Volunteer Programs in Africa